MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-technical-upgrade-v14-v15.md

 >
 > Please note that this topic is a draft in progress.
 We are still working on adding more details to the steps described in this topic.

-Use this process when you have a customized Business Central application that you want to upgrade to the Business Central Wave 2 platform.
+Use this process when you have a code customized [!INCLUDE[prodshort](../developer/includes/prodshort.md)] application (version 14) that you want to upgrade to the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] 2019 release wave 2 platform (version 15).
 This will not upgrade the application to the latest version.
 With this process, you will convert the entire application from C/AL to an base application extension.

 <!-- For this scenario, I used a BC 14.0 modified base application on a BC 14.0 server instance, which include some customization on C/AL objects in the base application and a custom extension that modified the Item table. is proecess will convert the entire BC 14 custom application to an Extension on the BC 15 platform.-->